FEAST Eigenvalue Solver v3.0 User Guide

-{\bf Directions for achieving performances:} \begin{itemize} \item $\rm M_0$ should be much smaller than the size of the eigenvalue problem, then the arithmetic complexity should mainly depend on the inner system solver (i.e. $\rm O(NM)$ for narrow banded or sparse system); \item parallel scalability performances at the third level of parallelism depends on the shared memory capabilities of the inner system solver (i.e. via the shell variable {\tt MKL\_NUM\_THREADS} if Intel-MKL is used); \item if $\rm M_0$ increases significantly for a given search interval, the complexity $\rm O(M_0^3)$ for solving the reduced system would become more significant (typically, if $\rm M_0>2000$).
-In this case it is recommended to consider multiple search intervals to be performed in parallel.
-For example, if $10^4$ eigenpairs of a very large system are needed, many search intervals could be used simultaneously to decrease the size of the reduced dense generalized eigenproblem (e.g. if $10$ intervals are selected the size of each reduced problem would then be $\sim 10^3$); \item For very large sparse and challenging systems, it is strongly recommended for expert application users to make use of the FEAST-RCI with customized highly-efficient iterative system solvers and preconditioners; \item For banded systems and FEAST-banded interfaces, the parallel scalability performances are currently limited (as the SPIKE banded primitives are only threaded via BLAS), however, an OpenMP SPIKE-banded solver is currently under development (see \cite{karanspike} for preliminary performances). \end{itemize}
+{\bf Directions for achieving performances:} \begin{itemize} \item $\rm M_0$ should be much smaller than the size of the eigenvalue problem, then the arithmetic complexity should mainly depend on the inner system solver (i.e. $\rm O(NM_0)$ for narrow banded or sparse system); \item storing the factorizations with option {\tt fpm(10)=1} for the predefined interfaces, will significantly improve the performances (for FEAST DENSE in particular), but can significantly increase the memory usage ($\sim\times${\tt {fpm(2)}} or {\tt {fpm(8)}} for non-Hermitian); \item parallel scalability performances at the third level of parallelism depends on the shared memory capabilities of the inner system solver i.e. via the shell variable {\tt MKL\_NUM\_THREADS} if a Intel-MKL solver is used (LAPACK or MKL-PARDISO) or the the shell variable {\tt OMP\_NUM\_THREADS} if SPIKE-SMP is used for the banded interfaces; \item if $\rm M_0$ increases significantly for a given search interval, the complexity $\rm O(M_0^3)$ for solving the reduced system could become significant (typically, if $\rm M_0>2000$).
+In this case it is recommended to consider multiple search intervals to be solved in parallel.
+For example, if $10^4$ eigenpairs of a very large system are needed, many search intervals could be used simultaneously to decrease the size of the reduced dense generalized eigenproblem (e.g. if $10$ intervals are selected the size of each reduced problem would then be $\sim 10^3$); \item For very large general sparse and challenging systems, it is strongly recommended for expert application users to make use of FEAST-RCI with customized highly-efficient system solvers such as: domain decompositions, or iterative solvers with/without preconditioners; \end{itemize}